• Skip to primary navigation

 🥡 Storing & Reheating

-It’s so easy to store buttered noodles in the fridge!
+Store leftovers in the fridge.
 Just make sure they’re cooled, then put them in an airtight container or storage bag.
-They’ll keep this way for 2 to 3 days!
+They’ll keep this way for 2 to 3 days.

-Making these creamy noodles is already so easy, but if you’d like you can freeze them for a later date!
-Make sure they’re al dente (or even better, slightly under al dente), then toss with the butter/seasonings and let cool.
+To freeze, make sure the noodles al dente (or even better, slightly under al dente), then toss with the butter/seasonings and let cool.

-When fully cooled, transfer to an airtight container or storage bag and freeze for up to 3 months!
-Let the buttered noodles defrost overnight in the fridge before reheating!
+When fully cooled, transfer to an airtight container or storage bag and freeze for up to 3 months.

-You can easily reheat your cooked noodles in the microwave to warm them!
+You can easily reheat in the microwave.
 Just add the noodles to a microwave-safe bowl and splash with a little water.
 Then, cover with a paper towel and reheat in 30-second intervals until fully heated.

-If you prefer, you can reheat the noodles on the stove-top!
+If you prefer, you can reheat on the stove-top.
 Heat over low-medium heat, and splash with a little water to keep them from sticking.
-Stir until steaming and fully reheated!
+Stir until steaming and fully reheated.

 How can I tell if noodles are al dente?